Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 The leagues are the same across all language courses.
 So whether you’re learning Spanish or Hawaiian, you’ll compete in the same 10 leagues as everyone else.

-From bottom to top — with 1 being the lowest and 10 being the highest — the 10 Duolingo leagues are:
+From bottom to top — with 1 being the lowest and 10 being the highest — the 10 Duolingo leagues in order are:

 Bronze is the starter league.
-From there, the goal is to work your way up through the leagues all the way up to Diamond — Duolingo’s top league.
+From there, the goal is to work your way up through the leagues all the way up to Diamond — Duolingo’s highest league.

 Duolingo Diamond League